lalith-balasubramaniam/HR-Analytics-PowerBI/README.md

 3. Explore the visualizations across the tabs (Overview, Demographics, Performance Tracker, Attrition) to understand the HR insights for Atlas Labs.

 ## Licenses
-The data sets for the project are provided by Datacamp.
+The datasets for the project are provided by Datacamp.